londonmax12/HyperZ-Scanner/README.md

 ### Features Added
 - URL Crawling
     - Simple URL crawling that retrieves all href anchor tags from a specified link
+- Header Security Analysis
+    - Ability to scan through request headers for potential vulnerabilities, ensuring they are properly configured to prevent common attacks
 ### Features To Be Added
 These features are currently **NOT** added
 - Proxy support